epo/tip-training/README.md

-#  Official tip-training
+#  Notebooks for the Introduction to TIP
-Notebooks to get you started with the Technology Intelligence Platform, including Patstat and EP fulltext
+This repository contains the notebooks for the [Introduction to TIP course].